The Politics of Fighting

 I don't think we can avoid politics.

-This "political" stuff that we often decry is just the nature of humankind.
-We are generally somewhat competitive in some way or another, and it's a part of our social makeup as human beings that we have to jockey for social position.
+This "political" stuff that we often decry is just our nature.
 It's built into us, as a species.
 We do it in our families, in our friendships, in our workplaces, and our hobbies - it's one of the many reasons that we have survived and thrived as the dominant mammals on the face of this planet.